greggman/pico-8-post-processing/README.md

 * `iChannel0`, `iChannel1`, `iChannel2`, `iChannel3` (object)

-  These are users supplied textures, they 4 options
+  These are user supplied textures, they have 4 options:

   * `filter` (string)